Division of Cancer Biology Research Portfolio

 A research area that defines the biological basis for the differences between normal cells and cancer cells, with a major emphasis on studies that reveal processes and molecular targets where there is potential for therapeutic or preventive intervention.

-Studies supported include the characterization of basic mechanisms relevant to anti-tumor immune responses and hematologic malignancies.
+Part of NCI’s Division of Cancer Biology’s research portfolio, studies supported include the characterization of basic mechanisms relevant to anti-tumor immune responses and hematologic malignancies.

 A research area that defines the mechanisms of tumor metastasis which allow tumor cells to leave the primary tumor, survive and travel through the circulation or lymph and ultimately enter distant tissues and expand.